 From exclusive designer labels to uniquely Australian clothing companies, or world renowned eateries to homegrown restaurants, bars, cafes and wine stores, there's no shortage of shopping and eateries.
 Throw into the mix music stores, newsagencies, chemists and many other specialty shops/retail services and all bases are covered.

 One of the great things about Duty Free shopping at Sydney is its comprehensive range that boasts prestigious worldwide brands and some exclusives that can't be found anywhere else in Australia.
-And avoid the mad rush to purchase goodies by pre-ordering using Downtown Duty Free's online shopping site and pick them up at the airport or use Duty Free Express by phoning (02) 8338 3232.

 Another great advantage about Duty Free in Australia is that not only can you enjoy the spoils of duty free when flying out of the country, but you can also purchase products on arrival, something quite unique, whether your on your way home Down Under or you are an overseas visitor.

 Nearby hotels provide a range of accommodation styles for all types, from budget to deluxe: